Cubic fourfolds containing a plane and K3 surfaces of Picard rank two: Cubic folds containing a plane

-\n Consider the projection from the plane $P$ onto a plane in $\mathbb P^5$ disjoint from $ P.\,$ Blowing up $X$ along $ P$ one obtains a quadric bundle $\pi \ : \ Y \longrightarrow \mathbb P^2$ whose discriminant curve is a plane sextic $C.\,$ If $X$ does not contain a second plane intersecting $ P,\,$ the curve $C$ is smooth and this means that the quadrics of the bundle have rank $\geq 3\,$ (see \cite[Lemme 2]{V}).
+From now on $X$ will indicate a cubic hypersurface in $\mathbb P^5$ containing a plane.
+Consider the projection from the plane $P$ onto a plane in $\mathbb P^5$ disjoint from $ P.\,$ Blowing up $X$ along $ P$ one obtains a quadric bundle $\pi \ : \ Y \longrightarrow \mathbb P^2$ branched over $C,\,$ the discriminant sextic.
+If $X$ does not contain a second plane intersecting $ P,\,$ the curve $C$ is smooth and this means that the quadrics of the bundle have rank $\geq 3\,$ (see \cite[\textsection 1 Lemme 2]{V}).